Why I Love My CSA

 - Imperfect Produce is now offering fruits and veggies delivered to your door for 30-50% off in select cities.
 Any yes, Portland is one of those cities!
 It’s my next thing to try out.

 - Just Eat It is a wonderful 70-minute documentary about food waste in our country.
 It’s a film everyone should see.
 It’s on Amazon Prime.

 - Zero-Waste Chef offers lots of ideas for fun ways to have less waste in our kitchens.

-I firmly believe that health begins in the kitchen and that we each can use more fruits and veggies on our plates and our families plates.
+I firmly believe that health begins in the kitchen and that we each can use more fruits and veggies on our plates.
 Check out a CSA to see if it might be of value to you.
-That’s a lot of things I love and my only thing I sometimes don’t love…is I have too much, so I have to share it with my neighbors, friends and family.
-Guess that’s not too bad of a side-effect!
+That’s a lot of things I love and my only complaint is that it sometimes is too much food for one person.
+When that happens, I share some with family or friends.
+Guess that’s not all bad!

 Who here has tried a CSA?
 And how did that go?
 I’d love to hear from others who enjoy the pleasures of healthy produce boxes.
 Please comment below.

 I love my CSA boxes!
 I keeps me trying new things I would never try on my own.
 I like be searching for new recipes!